Mohamed Fahmy (journalist): Early life and background

 On June 23, 2014, Mohamed Fahmy was sentenced to seven years in a maximum-security prison.
 International news organisations called the trial a farce.
 US Secretary of State John Kerry was highly critical of the sentences of Fahmy and his co-workers, terming them "chilling and draconian" and noted he had spoken to Egyptian governmental officials including President Abdul Fattah al-Sisi.
 The Egyptian president the following day announced that he would not interfere with the judiciary.

 Fahmy along with his Al Jazeera English colleagues were seen internationally as political prisoners.

 Mohamed Fahmy and his colleagues were awarded the Royal Television Journalism Judges' Award announced in London in February 2015.

 Fahmy draws strength from similar experiences of his father who was imprisoned and placed on a watch-list for his writing and critique of the Mubarak regime before the January 25th revolution.

 Career

 2011 Egyptian Revolution

-Fahmy reported live from the scene of the Israeli Embassy attack in Cairo in September 2011 and saved an American PBS NewsHour crew and senior correspondent Margaret Warner from a mob attack while covering the embassy attack.
+Fahmy reported live from the scene of the Israeli Embassy protest in Cairo in September 2011 and protected an American PBS NewsHour crew and senior correspondent Margaret Warner from angry Egyptians who were protesting Israeli attacks on Egyptian soldiers.

 He authored "Egyptian Freedom Story" in 2011 which included 200 photos to document the January 25th Revolution.

 A Peabody Award was granted to Fahmy in 2011 for his contribution to the CNN coverage of the Arab Spring.